Emotional changes in pregnancy

-Whether your pregnancy was planned or unplanned, it’s normal to have mixed emotions about it.
-Your mood may swing from excited to worried, or happy to sad and back again.
-Pregnancy hormones such as oestrogen and progesterone may contribute to giving you this mix of emotional highs and lows, especially in the first three months.
+Whether your pregnancy was planned or unplanned, it’s natural to have mixed emotions about it.
+You may swing from excited to worried, or happy to sad and back again.
+Pregnancy hormones such as oestrogen and progesterone can contribute to giving you this mix of emotional highs and lows, especially in the first three months.

 - How will I cope with giving birth?